yasha-user/yasha-user/README.md

 First of all i like to write, understand and maintain the code myself so therefore i rarely use AI.

 I have some experience (about a year) in freelance webdev working mostly in Javascript (React, Vite, Express) and SQL (MySQL or Postgres).
-Its what it started from, but now my text-editor is Neovim and i wish to write with just html/css and some unbloated backend.
+Its what it started from, but now my text-editor is Neovim and i wish to write webdev with just html/css and some unbloated backend.

 Free to contact and ready to cooperate.